cicsdev/cics-java-liberty-springboot-link/README.md

 The required build-tasks are typically `clean bootWar` for Gradle and `clean package` for Maven.
 Once run, Gradle will generate a WAR file in the `build/libs` directory, while Maven will generate it in the `target` directory.

+**Note:**
+If the Liberty server uses the JSF feature then the application build should add a dependency for tiles-el.
+This is required because javax.el.ELResolver is eligible for injection as mandated by the JSF specification and failure to add this to the build will cause a java.lang.NoClassDefFoundError for org.apache.tiles.el.ScopeELResolver at application startup.

 **Note:** When building a WAR file for deployment to Liberty it is good practice to exclude Tomcat from the final runtime artifact.
 We demonstrate this in the pom.xml with the *provided* scope, and in build.gradle with the *providedRuntime()* dependency.

 **Note:** If you import the project to your IDE, you might experience local project compile errors.
 To resolve these errors you should run a tooling refresh on that project.
 For example, in Eclipse: right-click on "Project", select "Gradle -> Refresh Gradle Project", **or** right-click on "Project", select "Maven -> Update Project...".